Updated: January 22, 2018

 The results of the changes moved the flick and crash later in the roast.
 I still had a bit of a crash just after the onset of FC because I continued to set the fan to 100 immediately at the onset of FC.
 But moving the flick and crash is progress!

 For the next roast, number 329, I focused on ramping up the fan speed sooner, before the onset of FC.
 At the 7:30 mark I set the fan speed to 85.
-Everything else is pretty much left the same and the results are clear; a big difference in the RoR after the onset of FC.
+Everything else is pretty much left the same up to FC and the results are clear; a big difference in the RoR after the onset of FC.
 I still have a crash around 9:45 and that is probably caused by the gradual drop in power I was making after the onset of FC, which I was doing to stretch the roast in order to match the previous roast's profile.

 My recommendations for finding out how to avoid the flick and crash on your roaster: